homayounsr/House-price-prediction-using-linear-regression/README.md

 ## Data
 The detailed data was collected through https://www.kaggle.com/datasets/yasserh/housing-prices-dataset.
-<br> The original dataset contained 545 records and 13 features.
-After cleaning and eliminating unnecessary features, the number of records remained unchanged at 545, but the number of features decreased to 9.
+<br> The original dataset contained 545 records and 13 features including target value.
+After cleaning and eliminating unnecessary features, the number of records remained unchanged at 545, but the number of features decreased to 8.
 <img src="./Assets/relation.png" style="max-width: 540px"/>
+These plots demonstrate a clear relationship between price (target value) and 12 other features.
+Among these features, the strongest correlations exist with area, bedrooms, bathrooms, parking, and stories.
+Conversely, weaker correlations are observed with guestroom, basement, hotwatering, and furnishing status.
+Consequently, removing these features with weaker correlations to price might potentially enhance the model accuracy and expedite gradient descent speed.

 ## Which airline has the most flights?
 This is a list of all the airlines along with the count of their flights.
 As we can see, WN airline had the highest number of flights among all the airlines.
 Additionally, I have created a legend for this plot based on another dataset named "airline" using a one-to-many relationship between the two datasets.
 <img src="./output/output.png" style="max-width: 540px"/>